justice-rage/pizza-parlor/README.md

 ## Description

 _A pizza restaurant website where a user can choose one or more individual toppings and a size to order a pizza and see the final cost.
 USers can select pizza sizes from small through large and can choose any and all pizza toppings of their dreams.
-Do keep in mind, while ordering toppings you must write it out as follows: pepperoni, pineapple, cactus pear, peanut butter_
+Do keep in mind, while ordering toppings you must write it out as follows as an example: pepperoni, pineapple, cactus pear, peanut butter_

 ## Setup/Installation Requirements